 In the west, the student expects to receive a direct and easy-to-understand answer that does not go too close to the student's person and work areas.
 And if this is the case, the answer must be made so cryptic, but direct, that the student can interpret the answer according to his own worldview, maintain his illusion without responsibility, since the instructor has taken this on himself and create the feeling of a short-term victory.

 It is extremely rare that a student has the will to maintain a sparring and coaching course until Menkyo kaiden "Initiated master of all the martial arts".
-Most jump from far, far before.
+Most people drop out much earlier.

 Sam Torrance, one of the world's best golf coaches, said that the difference between an amateur and a professional, after he has taught them through a course, is that the amateur does not know why his game has improved, but the professional is well aware of this.